marvinlue/full-stack-web-app/README.md

 ```
 GET http://localhost:8080/api/members?userId=1
 ```
-* To obtain a dictionary of the entry in members_info table with groupId and userId using a GET request:
+* To obtain the entry in members_info table with a specific groupId and userId as a dictonary using a GET request:
 ```
 GET http://localhost:8080/api/members/{{groupId}}?userId={{userId}}
 ```